Jidanur/Discussion-Forum-app/i3_worksheet.md

 Acceptance test/end-to-end
 ==========================

-Write a discussion about an end-to-end test that you wrote.
-What did you test, How did you set up the test so it was not flaky?
-Provide a link to that test.

 “As a user, I should be able to comment on any discussion available.”
 We created tests for each step: